WarmUpTill/SceneSwitcher/BUILDING.md

 );
 ```

-If your intention is to add macro functionality which depends on external libraries, which is likely not to exist on all user setups, try to follow the examples under `src\macro-external`.
+If your intention is to add macro functionality which depends on external libraries, which is likely not to exist on all user setups, try to follow the examples under `src/macro-external`.
 These are basically plugins themselves that get attempted to be loaded on startup of the advanced scene switcher.